25-29 November, 2019; Evora, Portugal

 Limited funding will be available by the organizers to finance the participation of the selected experts eligible for funding, in particular experts from developing States.

 The results of selection of the experts will be available on the ISA website in due course, not later than 30 September 2019.
-Meeting documents will be also posted on the ISA website in due course.
+Meeting documents will also be posted on the ISA website.

 II.
 Submission of information to support the objectives of the workshop